APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/Schemaorg_Guide_Mh.md

 >Entries are just the metadata.
 They describe the data but do not contain the sensitive patient-level information itself.

 >[!IMPORTANT]
->Entries must include instructions for retrieving the actual data or for requesting access through a governed process.

->[!WARNING]
 >We are in the process of identifying which properties are necessary and which are optional.
 This guide represents our current best practices.

 ## Purpose